PyconUK/2016.pyconuk.org/sessions/talks/an-introduction-to-property-based-testing.md

-title: 'An introduction to property-based testing'
+title: 'An introduction to property-based testing and Hypothesis'
 subtitle:
 speaker: alex-chan
 ---